Noosa + Borumba Dam Seascape + Rainforest + Astro* 10–13 Sep 2026

 Noosa + Borumba Dam Photography Workshop (10–13 Sep 2026)

 September is prime time for the west-setting Milky Way, but the coastline around Noosa is too bright to shoot it reliably.
 This small-group workshop is designed as a two-environment intensive: Noosa headlands and rainforest textures by day, then a dedicated dark-sky Milky Way session at Borumba Dam (around 40 minutes inland) when conditions align.
-You’ll shoot in the field, then consolidate with daily Lightroom/Photoshop labs (9:00am–12:00pm) so you leave with a workflow you can repeat.
+You’ll shoot in the field, then consolidate with daily Lightroom/Photoshop editing sessions (9:00am–12:00pm) so you leave with a workflow you can repeat.

 Answer-first: This Noosa + Borumba Dam photography workshop (10–13 Sep 2026) is designed for photographers who want stronger sunrise/sunset seascapes, rainforest texture studies, and a repeatable Milky Way setup at a darker inland location.
-With max 3 participants, you’ll get hands-on coaching in the field, then consolidate with daily Lightroom/Photoshop labs (9am–12pm).
+With max 3 participants, you’ll get hands-on coaching in the field, then consolidate with daily Lightroom/Photoshop editing sessions (9am–12pm).
 Accommodation and transport are self-booked.

 “Dylan clarified a lot of the questions I had.
 Would love to do this again!”